valkum/slick/README.md

   caption fields.
 - Full width
   Adds additional wrapper to wrap overlay audio/video and captions properly.
+  This is designated for large slider in the header or spanning width to window edges at least 1170px width for large monitor.
 - Boxed
   Added a 0 60px margin to slick-list container and hide neighboring slides.
   An alternative to centerPadding which still reveals neighboring slides.